 Authorization for capital investments requires approval by the Legislature.
-Based on outstanding authorizations, the Executive Office for Administration and Finance, at the direction of the Governor and in conjunction with the cabinet and other officials, establishes a capital investment plan.
+Based on outstanding authorizations, the Executive Office for Administration and Finance, in conjunction with the Governor and the cabinet, establishes a capital investment plan.
 The plan is an administrative guideline and subject to amendment at any time.
 The plan assigns authority for secretariats and agencies to spend on capital projects and is reviewed each fiscal year.
 The primary policy objective of the plan is to determine the Commonwealth's investment needs and the required level of funding necessary to support these needs.